Tailwind v4 for utilities, shadcn/ui for components. Why this combo is the SaaS default in 2026 and how to wire it well.

 My typical flow in a new project:

-For domain-specific components (a BlogPostCard, a ProjectKanbanColumn), I write them myself with
+bunx shadcn@latest initFor domain-specific components (a BlogPostCard, a ProjectKanbanColumn), I write them myself with Tailwind directly.
+For everything "platform" (buttons, inputs, modals), shadcn/ui.

-If you need Button variations, don't create PrimaryButton, SecondaryButton, DangerButton by copying
+If you need Button variations, don't create PrimaryButton, SecondaryButton, DangerButton by copying code.
+Extend:

 import { Button } from '@/shared/components/ui/button';

-export function DangerButton(props: React.ComponentProps) {
+export function DangerButton(props: React.ComponentProps<typeof Button>) {

-Or add a variant to `button.tsx` with `cva`.
+}Or add a variant to button.tsx with cva.
 Single source of truth.

 Tailwind v4 + shadcn/ui ship dark mode built in.
-With `next-themes`:
+With next-themes:

 import { ThemeProvider } from 'next-themes';